andrewevans0102/mandalorianfan/README.md

 ![](./public/HomePage.jpg)

-This project is the webiste for [mandalorianfan.com](https://www.mandalorianfan.com).
+This project is the website for [mandalorianfan.com](https://www.mandalorianfan.com).
 It is open source with the MIT license.

 The image on the home page was copied from [https://starwars.fandom.com/wiki/The_Mandalorian](https://starwars.fandom.com/wiki/The_Mandalorian).